Unit21 raises $13 million to turn AI into a fraud-fighting machine

 Unit21’s case management system creates an immutable and auditable trail for all data and actions within a system.
 Users can customize workflows and actions to tailor the platform to their needs, exploring their own alerts and cases while spotlighting data in real time.
 Unit21 leverages machine learning to monitor transactions, applying different monitoring logic and thresholds to different segments of customers.
 And the platform’s operations management component enables clients to manage analyst workforces along dimensions like geography, product line, customer segment, and suspicious activity type.

-“Unit21 allows non-technical teams to write intelligent rules that leverage historical data, like transaction history,” Kothari, who cofounded Unit21 with Clarence Choi, told VentureBeat via email.
+“Unit21 allows non-technical teams to write intelligent rules that leverage historical data, like transaction history,” Kothari, who cofounded Unit21 with Clarence Chio, told VentureBeat via email.
 “Standard transaction monitoring for anti-money laundering can be very rudimentary.
 Black box machine learning won’t work in the compliance space since it is crucial to demonstrate to regulators that there is no bias … Unit21’s key focus is explainability, in the sense that risk and compliance teams have complete control over thresholds and parameters used to detect suspicious activity and hence can reap benefits of more intelligent rules without losing control.”

 The fraud prevention space is filled with rivals making similar claims, including Vesta, Bleckwen, Arkose Labs, and Buguroo.
 But Kothari says that Unit21 has grown substantially this year, with a 400% uptick in business within the past 12 months and new customers like Intuit, Coinbase, Gusto, and Line.